pawankumardev/kukarsiserver/README.md

 KUKA Robot controller has inbuilt Ethernet port called KLI (KUKA LINE INTERFACE, Static IP) which is used for UDP/TCP IP connections from external system.

-Real Time Axis/Cartesian Position corrections (Delta) can be acheived via KUKA Optional Technology Package called RSI.(Remote Sensor Interface)
+Real Time Axis/Cartesian Position corrections (Delta) can be acheived via KUKA Optional Technology Package called RSI.(Robot Sensor Interface)

 Now, Here RSI installed on Controller will behave as UDP Client and External Computer/System should be Server.